Explore the history behind the legends and lore of the New York State Capitol.

 What does “Lay in State” mean?

-A tradition in which the body of a deceased individual is placed in a state or federal building in order for the public to pay their respects.
+It is a tradition in which the body of a deceased individual is placed in a state or federal building for the public to pay their respects.
 Lying in state is a formal honor given to Presidents, Presidents-Elect, Vice Presidents, members of Congress, or any persons designated by the President.

 How many United States Presidents have laid in state in the current New York State Capitol?